Bernardo Presser

 → Key Insight

 The CEO wanted a revolutionary story: liberation, equity, a movement.
 I pushed for restraint.
-Belief without material grounding reads as marketing noise.
-The design needed to signal something real was behind the curtain.
+Design can create belief, but not replace truth—the design needed to signal something real was behind the curtain.

 How it works diagram showing the energy system